netscaler/netscaler-observability-exporter/README.md

 You can deploy Citrix ADC Observability Exporter using Kubernetes YAML or Helm charts.
 To deploy Citrix ADC Observability Exporter using Kubernetes YAML, see [Deployment](https://github.com/citrix/citrix-observability-exporter/blob/master/docs/deploy-coe.md).

-## Questions
+## Questions and support

 For questions and support, the following channels are available:

 -  [Citrix Discussion Forum](https://discussions.citrix.com/)
 -  [Citrix ADC Cloud Native Slack Channel](https://citrixadccloudnative.slack.com/)

-To request an invitation to participate in the Slack channel, provide your email address using this form: [https://podio.com/webforms/22979270/1633242](https://podio.com/webforms/22979270/1633242)
+To request an invitation to participate in the Slack channel, provide your email address using this form: [https://podio.com/webforms/22979270/1633242](https://podio.com/webforms/22979270/1633242).

 For more information about Citrix cloud native solutions, you can reach out to the Citrix product team at: AppModernization@citrix.com